-We have discontinued our previous policy of paying a regular quarterly dividend.
-On February 29, 2008, we paid our final quarterly dividend of \$0.13 per share under the now discontinued policy.
-We currently intend to retain future earnings to build cash on the balance sheet and invest in our business, particularly in A&R. Any future determination to pay dividends will be at the discretion of our Board of Directors and will depend on, among other things, our results of operations, cash requirements, financial condition, contractual restrictions and other factors our Board of Directors may deem relevant.
+Parent has disclosed that it has discontinued its previous policy of paying a regular quarterly dividend.
+On February 29, 2008, Parent paid its final quarterly dividend of \$0.13 per share under the now discontinued policy.
+Parent has disclosed that it currently intends to retain future earnings to build cash on the balance sheet and invest in its business, particularly in A&R. Any future determination to pay dividends will be at the discretion of the Board of Directors of Parent and will depend on, among other things, its results of operations, cash requirements, financial condition, contractual restrictions and other factors the Board of Directors of Parent may deem relevant.
+We may be required to fund any future dividends through dividends to our parent companies.
+The ability of Parent to pay any future dividends would be dependent on our cash flows and operations.

-The amounts available to us to pay any future cash dividends will be restricted by the indentures governing our outstanding notes, including the indenture governing the outstanding 9.5% Senior Discount Notes due 2014 of Holdings, the indenture governing Acquisition Corp's 9.5% Senior Secured Notes due 2016 and the indenture governing Acquisition Corp.'s 7.375% Senior Subordinated Dollar Notes due 2014 and 8.125% Senior Subordinated Sterling Notes due 2014.
-The indentures governing the Holdings Discount Notes and the Acquisition Corp.
-Senior Secured Notes and Senior Subordinated Notes limit the ability of Holdings, Acquisition Corp. and their subsidiaries to pay dividends to us.
-However, the indenture governing the Acquisition Corp.
-Senior Secured Notes allows distributions not in excess of \$90 million in any fiscal year which could be applied to pay regular quarterly cash dividends to holders of our common stock.
-In addition, under such indentures, generally our subsidiaries may pay dividends or make other restricted payments depending on a formula based on 50% of consolidated net income as defined in our indentures.
-Furthermore, Acquisition Corp. and Holdings may also make restricted payments of up to \$50 million under the indenture governing the Acquisition Corp.
-Senior Secured Notes, \$45 million under the indenture governing the Acquisition Corp.
-Senior Subordinated Notes and \$75 million under the indenture governing the Holdings Discount Notes without regard to any such provisions.
-The Holdings indenture also permits Holdings to dividend up to 6% per annum from proceeds of our initial public offering, which was subsequently invested as a capital contribution to Holdings.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations -Financial Condition and Liquidity."
+The amounts available to us to pay any future cash dividends will be restricted by the indentures governing our outstanding notes, including the indenture governing our 9.5% Senior Secured Notes due 2016 and the indenture governing our 7.375% Senior Subordinated Dollar Notes due 2014 and 8.125% Senior Subordinated Sterling Notes due 2014.
+The amounts available to Parent to pay any future cash dividends will also be restricted by the indenture governing Holdings' outstanding 9.5% Senior Discount Notes due 2014.
+The indentures governing our notes and the Holdings Notes limit our ability, the ability of Holdings and our respective subsidiaries to pay dividends to Parent.
+However, the indenture governing the Senior Secured Notes allows distributions not in excess of \$90 million in any fiscal year which could be applied to pay regular quarterly cash dividends to holders of Parent's common stock.
+In addition, under such indentures, generally we or Holdings may pay dividends or make other restricted payments depending on a formula based on 50% of consolidated net income as defined in our indentures.
+Furthermore, we and Holdings may also make restricted payments of up to \$50 million under the indenture governing the Senior Secured Notes, \$45 million under the indenture governing the Senior Subordinated Notes and \$75 million under the indenture governing the Holdings Notes.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Financial Condition and Liquidity-Liquidity."